 - Must follow the guidelines in the Handbell Musicians of America Notation Guide so as to be graded using the current National Difficulty Level System and standardized notation.

-- Shall include no identifying marks on copies of the composition itself (such as the applicant’s name).
+- Score shall include no identifying marks on copies of the composition itself (such as the applicant’s name).

-- Shall be sent to the Composition Contest Chair at the address noted below.
+- Shall be sent to the Composition Contest Chair (Area 12 Past-Chair) as noted below.

 - Must be received by the deadline for entries.

-- Submission material (manuscripts, files and recordings) will not be returned and will be destroyed following the conclusion of the contest.
+- Submission material (manuscripts, files, and recordings) will not be returned and non-winning submissions will be destroyed following the conclusion of the contest.

 E-mail entries and inquiries to: firstname.lastname@example.org.